-This Investment guide explains the investment options offered by Spirit Super and the risks associated with investments.
-It also provides information about our investment approach and the asset classes in which we invest.
+1. Your investment options at a glance 2 This Investment guide explains the investment options offered by Spirit Super 3 2.
+How we invest your money and the risks associated with investments.
+8 3.
+Investment risk It also provides information about our 10 4.
+Your investment options investment approach and the asset classes 5.
+Other important information 15 in which we invest.